antagon/TCHunt-ng/README.md

 * `0` - content of a file is *likely* to be encrypted.
 * `1` - a generic error occured.
-* `2` - content is not encrypted / no encrypted files were found.
+* `2` - content of a file is not encrypted / no encrypted files were found.
 * `3` - interrupted by a signal.

 ## Requirements